lechugalf/face-id/README.md

 # Face ID
-Identify faces from a picture or webcam video using the [face recognition](https://github.com/ageitgey/face_recognition) module in python
+Face recognition from a picture or webcam video using the [face recognition](https://github.com/ageitgey/face_recognition) module in python

 ## Getting Started